 Entry in the cave leads through the rather narrow vertical opening.
 First – old – part of the cave is lighted, it contains several larger rooms including Mughal Room – more than 25 m wide, 25 m high and some 75 m long.

-Further on there is the so called "new" part which does not have lighting.
-Inside the cave there is a "window" opening upwards, with jungle in sight.
+Further on there is the so-called “new” part which does not have lighting.
+Inside the cave, there is a "window" opening upwards, with a jungle in sight.

 Locals tell that caves were discovered by their hunters who hunted down animals living in this cave.

 Maw Smai in Khasi language means – "Oath stone".
-Most likely this name comes from one of local megalythic monuments – Khasi land is very rich with them.
+Most likely this name comes from one of the local megalithic monuments – Khasi land is very rich with them.